 That’s about all I remember of FF8 at the moment, so let’s move on to 9, which I love as much as 7… probably even more than 7, but it’s hard to tell.
 I mean, right off the bat it features the most chill world map theme ever.
 And I totally had a crush on Garnet.
 I’m sure we all did.

 I don’t have much to say about FF9, actually (it’s just a solid game all the way through), but I remember it being quite a big deal when it came out, primarily because it completely dropped the whole sci-fi/futuristic look of 7 and 8 and decided to go back to the series’ roots by introducing a 100% fantasy world with classic white mages, black mages and everything in between — it was basically what Bravely Default is today, doing a 180 and breaking away from the Lightning-dominated FF landscape.
-It also had by far the best graphics out of the three FF games on the console, and was overall one of the best looking games on the console, period.
+It also had by far the best graphics out of the three FF games on the console, and was overall one of the best looking games on the PS1, period.
 And the CG cutscenes looked amazing: when the massive summon Alexander makes his entry to fight against fucking Bahamut (!), it just blew me away.

 Vagrant Story is an interesting case.

 I did play it back then but sort, uh… hated it.
 Like so many others during that time.
-However, then I went back to it years later, now aware of the fact that I have to pay attention to what weapons I craft and what enemy weaknesses I have to exploit and so on.
+However, I went back to it years later, now aware of the fact that I have to pay attention to what weapons I craft and what enemy weaknesses I have to exploit and so on.
 And it was pretty fun!
 The story itself is classic Matsuno as well, backed by Alexander O. Smith’s ye olde English writing style, who is pretty much a total role model for me as far as English translation is concerned.
 He alone is part of the reason why I love translating stuff that allows me to write in a semi-archaic, grandiose manner.

 Anyway, the game is pretty dark all the way through, ending on a crazy “holy shit that did not just happen” scene.
 The thing is, people usually dislike this game greatly because it can be fairly unforgiving to newbies.
 For instance, you have to craft different types of weapons for different enemy types, otherwise you’ll be doing pitiful chip damage most of the time.
 Vagrant Story is definitely a game I came to appreciate more when I sat down to play it again, older and wiser.
 The final game to be mentioned — very quickly — is Final Fantasy Tactics, a game that I remember absolutely nothing about aside from the fact that I loved it, and that it had an amazing ending with a pretty crazy twist.